 - Vodka mules also go great with vegan desserts, especially this amazing raspberry Vegan Pavlova.

 Have you tried this?
 Why not leave a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card right below and/or a review in the comment section further down the page?
 I always appreciate your feedback.
 You can also follow me on Instagram, Facebook, Pinterest, and Twitter, and sign up for my newsletter!

 - 2 ounces vodka

 - 1 ounce lime juice freshly squeezed

 - Fill copper mugs with ice cubes.
 Alternatively, you can use crushed ice.

-- Add a shot of vodka, using a jigger or a measuring cup.
+- Add vodka, using a jigger or a measuring cup.

 - Pour in ginger beer, nearly to the top of the mug.